Why do I require a council LIM when purchasing a property?

 (iv) If the property is subject to any heritage designations, landfill or other geotechnical matters which may affect future building works.

-The Tauranga City Council currently charges $295.00 for a LIM Report (or $450.00 for a fast track LIM Report).
+Check with your local Council for current LIM fees.
 A small investment now can save you thousands in the long run.

 • Share This